Aspiring business entrepreneurs impress at FLUX competition

 Sarah Lonergan, from Santander Universities who was one of the competition judges, said: “I have to say I was really impressed from start to finish.
 It was faultless and I enjoyed every minute.
 The students, as always, blew me away - the calibre was so high again this year.”

 This was the third year that the FLUX competition has been organised and hosted by Lancaster University.
-Lancaster’s own team finished third, with a team from the University of Bedfordshire taking second spot.
+Lancaster’s own team, who were all Management School students, finished third, with a team from the University of Bedfordshire taking second spot.

 Sarah Fox, Careers Education & Guidance Manager at Lancaster University, said: “The FLUX 2016 business challenge competition ran outstandingly well and attracted returning and new universities in its third year at Lancaster University.
 I’m delighted with the result for Lancaster students and that we have engaged local SMEs to take part in the competition this year.
 It has been a great success.”